SpectraLogic/ds3_browser/README.md

-DS3 Explorer
+DS3 Browser
 ============

-DS3 Explorer is a C++/Qt graphical desktop application for interacting with the DS3 Deep Storage REST interface.
+DS3 Browser is a C++/Qt graphical desktop application for interacting with the DS3 Deep Storage REST interface.
 Windows and Mac OSX are currently supported although it should work on any Qt compatible platform.